neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ## Complexities of behavior

-***Q: In the case of complex FAPs involving a series of different movements, how do you think we can decide whether we are dealing with a single FAP or a series of different ones?***

 :::{admonition} Why?
 At each moment in time, only one behavior can occur.
 Therefore, each possible behavior is competing with all other behaviors.
 To complicate our analysis, behaviors happen over time.
 And different behaviors occur over different durations/timescales.
 :::

+***Q: In the case of complex FAPs involving a series of different movements, how do you think we can decide whether we are dealing with a single FAP or a series of different ones?***

-Lorenz names several complexities that make it difficult to understand the motivation of an animal based on its behavior and even to understand the behavior itself.
-Ritualization, superposition, and learning are examples of behavioral phenomena that become sources of error for defining the set of behaviors that an animal can do and determining the motivation of an animal.
+Lorenz names several other complexities that make it difficult to understand the motivation of an animal based on its behavior and even to understand the behavior itself.
+Ritualization, superposition, and learning are examples of behavioral phenomena that make it hard to determine the set of behaviors that an animal can do and determine the motivation of an animal.

-***Q: Review, compare, and synthesize your summaries of: 'ritualization, superposition, and learning' with your group.***
+***Q: With your group, review, compare, and synthesize your understanding of: 'ritualization, superposition, and learning' from your reading.***

 ### Ritualization